PraetBen/ufd_prime_generators/Articles/Extended_Trial_Division.md

 ### Non-Unique Factorization
 When C=61, there is no unique factorization, and thus Extended Trial division does not work (as was demonstrated above).

 In this domain, an integer can be factored in two different ways.
-Therefore, even if we cannot find any other (xᵢ, yᵢ), there exists the possibility that it is still factorisable in ℤ in a different way.
+Therefore, even if we cannot find any other (xᵢ, yᵢ), there exists the possibility that it is still factorizable in ℤ in a different way.
 Consider the factorization of 91.

 ![](images/Extended_Trial_Division/image025.jpg?raw=true)